openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

   is empty for learners who are not assigned to an experiment group.
 If you have more than one experiment group configuration in your course, you see one column for each group configuration.

+* If :ref:`teams<CA_Teams_Overview>` are enabled in the course, a **Team Name** column indicates the name of the team that each learner belongs to.
+The column is empty for learners who have not joined a team.

 * The **Enrollment Track** column indicates whether each learner is enrolled in the course in the honor code, verified, or professional education track.